alttch/evaHI/README.md

 --------------

 evaHI sends username/password only if basic authentication is set up.
-However your web application may automatically evaHI client (by HTTP *User-Agent* = 'evaHI ...' header) and ask it to provide authentication credentials returning:
+However your web application may detect evaHI client (checking HTTP *User-Agent* = 'evaHI ...' header) and ask it to provide authentication credentials returning:

     HTTP/1.1 401 Unauthorized
     WWW-Authenticate: Basic realm="?"

-and the application will repeat HTTP request with authentication headers included.
+The client will repeat HTTP request with authentication headers included.

 Any examples?
 -------------